timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle E-Alcohol, Tobacco, and Certain Other Excise Taxes/CHAPTER 51-DISTILLED SPIRITS, WINES, AND BEER/Subchapter A-Gallonage and Occupational Taxes/PART I-GALLONAGE TAXES/Subpart C-Wines.md

   * #### (A) Mead
     * For purposes of this section, the term "mead" means a wine—

-      * (i) containing not more than 0.64 gram of carbon dioxide per hundred milliliters of wine, except that the Secretary shall by regulations prescribe such tolerances to this limitation as may be reasonably necessary in good commercial practice,
+      * (i) containing not more than 0.64 gram of carbon dioxide per hundred milliliters of wine, except that the Secretary may by regulations prescribe such tolerances to this limitation as may be reasonably necessary in good commercial practice,

       * (ii) which is derived solely from honey and water,